 Most templates have a blog option, but what you’ll really want to pay attention to is how easy it is to find your content.
 Many blog sites only list posts from the most to least recent, which means if someone has to dig back into the depths of your site if they want to find something you wrote a while ago.
 But you can do it differently!
 Look for a blog template that has a beautiful landing page for showing off collections of your content while allowing readers to easily explore.

 Squarespace’s Skye template is a great example of this.
 It shows off all of your content on an image-filled grid on each landing page, offers a menu where people can explore by topic as well as search functionality, and—like all Squarespace sites—has easy-to-integrate email subscription and social sharing functions so you can keep followers engaged even after they’ve left your site.
-If your posts don’t tend to have images, Foundry is a similar option.

 If You Want to Show Off Your Work Online